23 Healthcare Fundraising Statistics That Show Exactly Where to Patch Your Donor Pipeline

 Healthcare systems: $4.61 ROI

 On paper, these numbers look like a slam dunk.
-But the cracks become clear when we examine donor retention, recurring giving, and digital fundraising.
+But the pipeline cracks become clear when we examine donor retention, recurring giving, and digital fundraising.
+(See below.)
+It's then that we realize how much these ROI numbers depend on constant new donor acquisition.

-Healthcare philanthropy programs excel at attracting new donors but lose 80% after their first gift.
+Healthcare philanthropy programs excel at attracting new donors, but we have a hard time hanging onto them.
+Fewer than 20% of first-time healthcare donors ever return (2024 AHP Report on Giving).
 This retention crisis destroys millions in potential lifetime value and forces healthcare nonprofits to constantly chase after new donors instead of nurturing existing donor relationships.

 The donor lifetime value (LTV) for healthcare nonprofits ($427) is well below all nonprofit sectors ($784).
 (2025 Virtuous Benchmark Report)